Planar spin network coherent states II. Small corrections: Constructing a Complete Set

-resembles a perturbation expansion in certain respects.
-It is an expansion in a small parameter, $ 1/\sqrt{<L>}$, since SC terms are down by $1/\sqrt{<L>}$.
-Also, the states contained in the SC terms, plus the original state $\ket{u,\vec{p}}$, form a \emph{complete} subset of the set of coherent states.
-The set of coherent states
+plus small correction (SC) states multiplied by coefficients which are down by $1/\sqrt{<L>}$.
+This section will show that the states contained in the SC terms, plus the original state $\ket{u,\vec{p}}$, form a \emph{complete} subset of the set of coherent states.
+The SC term in \eq{defSC} contains the higher order terms in the perturbation series.
+The small expansion parameter is $1/\sqrt{<L>}$.

-is overcomplete, therefore not suitable for perturbation theory, which requires a complete set.
-The complete subset is therefore a more natural basis for calculations than the original set of coherent states.

-The complete subset is constructed by repeated application of the \Etld operators to the original coherent state and the states contained in the SC terms.
-Schematically,